Sport in India: Field hockey

 Field hockey, until the mid-1970s, was dominated by the India men's national field hockey team, winning Olympic gold medals and the 1975 Men's Hockey World Cup.
 Field hockey declined within the country due to changing rules, the introduction of artificial turf, and internal politics in Indian field hockey bodies.
 In 2008, the men's team failed to qualify for the 2008 Olympics and finished last in the 2012 Olympics.

 However, the men's team were second place at the 2014 Commonwealth Games and won gold in field hockey at the 2014 Asian Games.
 Losing at the quarter final stage of the 2016 Rio Olympics following a loss to Belgium, and won the 2017 Men's Hockey Asia Cup.
 India, at the 2020 games in Tokyo and 2024 games in Paris, won a bronze medal.
-Currently, the Indian men's team is fifth in the rankings of the Fédération Internationale de Hockey sur Gazon (FIH, English: International Hockey Federation), the international governing body of indoor and outdoor field hockey.
+As of December 2025, the Indian men's team is ranked 8th in the FIH World Rankings., the international governing body of indoor and outdoor field hockey.

 The women's national field hockey team first participated at the Summer Olympics in 1980, achieving fourth place.
 At the 1982 Asian Games for field hockey, the team won gold.
 In the 2016 Summer Olympics, the Indian women's team qualified for the Summer Olympics and they went on to win the 2017 Women's Hockey Asia Cup.
 However, the India Women's team did not win any medals in the Women's Hockey World Cup.
 The present team is ranked tenth place by the Fédération Internationale de Hockey.
 India has hosted four times Men's Hockey World Cup.
 The first in 1982 in Mumbai and second in 2010 in Delhi where the country finished fifth and eighth place respectively.
 The third in Bhubaneswar in 2018 where the country finished in sixth place and fourth in Bhubaneswar and Rourkela in 2023 where the country finished in ninth place.
 India also hosted the annual Hockey Champions Trophy in 1996, 2005, and 2014.